Hackers News Hackers News

 Evolving Delivery Mechanisms

-The campaign uses two primary execution methods:
+The campaign employs two primary execution methods:

 Indicators of Compromise

-• Native Installer Binaries (SHA256): 1b62b7c2ed7cc296ce821f977ef7b22bae59ef1dcdb9a34ae19467ee39bcf168.
+• Native Installer Binaries (SHA256): 1b62b7c2ed7cc296ce821f977ef7b22bae59ef1dcdb9a34ae19467ee39bcf168

-• Downloaded VSIX Payload (SHA256): 97c275e3406ad6576529f41604ad138c5bdc4297d195bf61b049e14f6b30adfd.
+• Downloaded VSIX Payload (SHA256): 97c275e3406ad6576529f41604ad138c5bdc4297d195bf61b049e14f6b30adfd

-• Malicious GitHub Hosting: github[.]com/SquadMagistrate10/wnxtgkih.
+• Malicious GitHub Hosting: github[.]com/SquadMagistrate10/wnxtgkih

-• Confirmed Malicious Extensions: outsidestormcommand. monochromator-theme, boulderzitunnel. vscode-buddies.
+• Confirmed Malicious Extensions: outsidestormcommand, monochromator-theme, boulderzitunnel, vscode-buddies

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.